PixmaNts/cargo-shipit/README.md

 # cargo-shipit

 A Cargo subcommand for building and deploying Rust binaries to Linux targets via SSH.
-Ship it! 🚀

 ## Features

-- Cross-compile Rust projects for embedded Linux targets
+- Cross-compile Rust projects for Linux targets
-- Automatically upload binaries to remote embedded devices via SCP/SSH
+- Deploy binaries to remote devices via SSH/SCP
+- SSH key and password authentication
+- Automatic binary detection from Cargo.toml
+- Intelligent build detection (only builds when needed)
-- Support for both debug and release builds
+- Support for debug, release, and custom build profiles
-- SSH key-based authentication support
-- Configurable via JSON configuration files or CLI arguments
 - Interactive directory creation on remote targets
+- Relative path support in configuration files

 ## Installation